 Here is an example of unpredictable Medicaid rules.
-On August 20th the Department of Human Services (DHS) sent out a memo stating it was no longer recognizing the community spouse “sole benefit trusts” (also known as “trusts solely for the benefit of”).
+On August 20th of last year the Department of Human Services (DHS) sent out a memo stating it was no longer recognizing the community spouse “sole benefit trusts” (also known as “trusts solely for the benefit of”).
 For the past 15 years the Michigan Medicaid program has recognized that assets are not counted if they are in a trust created solely for the benefit of the community spouse of a long term care Medicaid spouse.
 This has allowed the spouse of a nursing home resident to keep more savings for his or her later years instead of being required to spend it on the nursing home.
 Without formal policy change or a period for public comment the Department has arbitrarily reinterpreted its rule concerning these trusts.

 The new “interpretation” is invalid on its face.
 It relies on one paragraph of the current policy and ignores the rest that support the sole benefit trust provision.
-The new “interpretation” violates the Michigan Administrative Procedures Act and the Michigan Constitution that directs that government must provide fair and just treatment to its applicants.
-Arbitrary reinterpretations of rules are exactly what our Constitution prohibit.
-In addition the Michigan department is violating provisions of the federal Medicaid law, which the Michigan program is supposed to be in compliance with.
+Perhaps more importantly, the Michigan department is violating provisions of the federal Medicaid law that the Michigan program is supposed to be in compliance with.
 The Department’s policy conflicts with the history of the Medicaid law, that is the assets and actions of the applicant were reviewed while those of a spouse were not.
-A court challenge will be filed in federal court in the near future.
+A court challenge will be filed in the near future.

 Until then seniors are at even greater risk of poverty by the hand of the Attorney General Schuette and the Snyder administration.